-Earlier this summer I connected with the folks at Utopia 360 who told me about their new augmented reality and virtual reality education resources.
+Earlier this summer I connected with the folks at Utopia 360.
+They told me about their new augmented reality and virtual reality education resources.
 I’m a big fan of AR and VR since there are so many meaningful ways to integrate this technology into the classroom.
 When connected to your curriculum goals, AR and VR can bring course content to life, give students new ways to experience the topics you’re focused on during different units of study, and spark students’ imagination to wonder about their world.
 Thoughtful planning combined with engaging, purposeful learning experiences is really where augmented reality and virtual reality in the classroom shine!

-4D+ Augmented and Virtual Reality Bundles from Utopia 360
+4D+ Augmented and Virtual Reality Bundles

 The team at Utopia 360 sent me one of their augmented and virtual reality bundles to try out this summer.
 With the excitement around the eclipse still popping up on my social media platforms and conversations, I was looking forward to checking out their 4D+ Space Exploration bundle.
 The box arrived with augmented reality enhanced cards (a little bit bigger than a traditional deck of playing cards) as well as a VR headset.
 It took just a minute to download their iOS app on my iPhone and get started.
 Their apps also work on iPads and Android devices.